Eye in the Sky (2015 film): Plot

 Alia, who lives next door, is now near the target building selling her mother's bread.
 The senior military personnel stress the risk of letting would-be suicide bombers leave the house.
-The lawyers and politicians involved in the chain of command argue the personal, political and legal merits of and justification for launching a Hellfire missile attack in a friendly country not at war with the US or UK, with the significant risk of collateral damage.
+The lawyers and politicians involved in the chain of command argue the personal, political, and legal merits of and justification for launching a Hellfire missile attack in a friendly country not at war with the US or UK, with the significant risk of collateral damage.
 Watts can see the more direct risk of little Alia selling bread outside the targeted building, and they seek to delay firing the missile until she moves.

 Farah is directed to try and buy all of Alia's bread, so she will leave, but after paying her, his cover is blown, and he is forced to flee without collecting it.
 Seeking authorisation to execute the strike, Powell orders her risk-assessment officer to find parameters that will let him quote a lower 45% risk of civilian deaths.
 He re-evaluates the strike point and assesses the probability of Alia's death at 45–65%.
-She makes him confirm only the lower figure, and then reports this up the chain of command.
+She makes him confirm only the lower figure and then reports this up the chain of command.
 The strike is authorised, and Watts fires a missile.
 The explosion destroys the building and injures Alia, but one conspirator survives.
 Watts is ordered to fire a second missile, which strikes the site just as Alia's parents reach her.
 They rush Alia to a hospital, where she is pronounced dead.

 In the London situation room, the under-secretary berates Benson for killing from the safety of his chair.
-Benson counters that he has been on the ground at the aftermaths of five suicide bombings and adds as he is leaving, provoking her to tears: "Never tell a soldier that he does not know the cost of war."
+Benson counters that he has been on the ground in the aftermath of five suicide bombings and adds as he is leaving, provoking her to tears: "Never tell a soldier that he does not know the cost of war."